kevinlawler/kona/README.md

 What is Kona?
 -------------

-Kona is the open-source implementation of the K programming language.
-K is a synthesis of APL and LISP.
+Kona is the open-source implementation of the k programming language. k is a synthesis of APL and LISP.
 Although many of the capabilities come from APL, the fundamental data construct is quite different.
 In APL the construct is a multi-dimensional matrix-like array, where the dimension of the array can range from 0 to some maximum (often 9).
-In K, like LISP, the fundamental data construct is a list.
-Also, like LISP, the K language is ASCII-based, so you don't need a special keyboard.
+In k, like LISP, the fundamental data construct is a list.
+Also, like LISP, the k language is ASCII-based, so you don't need a special keyboard.

-For many people, K was the preferred APL dialect.
+For many people, k was the preferred APL dialect.
 When it was available, it tended to be popular with investment bankers, the performance obsessed, and analysts dealing with lots of data.
 It is a demanding language.

-K was originally designed by Arthur Whitney and [Kx Systems](http://kx.com/).
-Praise for K should be taken to refer to Kx's K. Kx sells a popular database called KDB+.
+k was originally designed by Arthur Whitney and [Kx Systems](http://kx.com/).
+Praise for k should be taken to refer to Kx's k.
+Kx sells a popular database called KDB+.
 People can and do create networked trading platforms in hours.
 If your business needs production support, you can [evaluate KDB+ prior to purchasing from Kx](http://kx.com/software-download.php), or possibly speak with Kx consulting partner [First Derivatives](http://www.firstderivatives.com/).
 The 32-bit version of KDB+ is available for free.

-Kx's KDB+ uses the Q language, and is built on top of K4.
-Kx used to sell a database called KDB, which used the KSQL language, and was built on top of K3.
-Earlier, Kx sold K2 as its primary product.
-Before K2, UBS had a 5-year exclusive license to K1.
+Kx's KDB+ uses the Q language, and is built on top of k4.
+Kx used to sell a database called KDB, which used the KSQL language, and was built on top of k3.
+Earlier, Kx sold k2 as its primary product.
+Before k2, UBS had a 5-year exclusive license to k1.
 To the confusion of all, these terms are used interchangeably.
-Kx's K3, K2 and K1 are basically no longer available.
-While you get K4 with KDB+, K4 is proprietary to Kx and no documentation is available.
-Kona is a reimplementation that targets K3 but includes features inferred from K4 or implemented elsewhere.
+Kx's k3, k2 and k1 are basically no longer available.
+While you get k4 with KDB+, k4 is proprietary to Kx and no documentation is available.
+Kona is a reimplementation that targets k3.
 Kona is unaffiliated with Kx.

+You can get a free evaluation copy of k7 (Shakti k) at https://shakti.com/tutorial/

 Mailing Lists
 -------------